jinoklee/tReasure/README.md

 ### _**STEP2.
 Download files contained genome index and sample raw data**_

 Before the start tReasure packages, you should download the genome index files what you want ( hg38, hg19, mm10 or all).
-+ Download <span style= "color:red">a bundle of genome index files</span> and move the files inside tReasure package folder (~Documents/R/win-library/tReasure/WholeGenomeFasta)._Caution!
++ Download syntax:[a bundle of genome index files](https://www.dropbox.com/sh/1aikvdszjlvncic/AADzL8G55ayI3lRfzZ6LYjvPa?dl=0) and move the files inside tReasure package folder (~Documents/R/win-library/tReasure/WholeGenomeFasta)._Caution!
 Before moving, you should make a folder named “WholeGenomeFasta”._
-+ You can also download sample raw files for a test.
++ You can also download syntax:[sample raw files](https://www.dropbox.com/s/iskwxurw06fjzkh/tReasure.R?dl=0) for a test.

 <br/>

 ### _**STEP3.
 Download tReasure Rscript for analysis using Rscript execution**_

-For a standalone tReasure for window user, download script’s file (tReasure.R).
-Download a bundle of files contained Rscript (tReasure.R) and a batch file named shortcut_install.bat.Click on the shortcut_install.bat, it creates a shortcut icon of tReasure on the desktop.
+For a standalone tReasure for window user, download script’s file.
+Download a bundle of files contained Rscript (syntax:[tReasure.R](https://www.dropbox.com/s/iskwxurw06fjzkh/tReasure.R?dl=0)) and a batch file named shortcut_install.bat.Click on the shortcut_install.bat, it creates a shortcut icon of tReasure on the desktop.

 <br/>
 <br/>